upintheairsheep/utmapp.github.io/_pages/install.md

 include_in_header: true
 ---

 UTM works on all devices running iOS 11 or higher if jailbroken.
-UTM can also be run [tethered to Xcode][9] on non-jailbroken devices but this is only recommended for advanced users.
-UTM runs untethered on non-jailbroken devices with limited compatibility depending on your iOS version and device processor.
+UTM can also be run [semi-tethered][9] on non-jailbroken devices.
+UTM runs untethered on some non-jailbroken devices with limited compatibility depending on your iOS version and device processor.
 See the list below for more details.

 ## Non-Jailbroken Devices